 Missed is the percentage of eligible patients who did not complete their interval assessment by the due date for an unspecified reason.

-Declined is the measure of eligible patients that had been asked to complete a patient outcome assessment, but explicitly refused to do so.
-This is a rare occurrence and represents only 2% of all the patients in CODE’s database.
+Declined is the measure of eligible patients that have been asked to complete a patient outcome assessment, but explicitly refused to do so.
+This is a rare occurrence and represents only 2% of all the patients in the CODE’s database.

 By understanding and using the CODE PRO system correctly, you will be able to grow your private data registry at the fastest possible rate and maximize the value of the program.